team-citrus/engine/docs/style.md

 Templates should be used sparingly, only when necessary.
 Templates should be kept simple, and clear.
+A perfect example of these critera is the Unity function `GetComponent<T>()`, even though it is C# code.

 ## Keywords

 `const` should be avoided and instead preprocessor defines should be used.
-Classical C bitwise operators should be used instead of the newer ones.
+Classical C bitwise operators should be used instead of the newer ones (`bitand`, `bitor`, etc).

-## C++ standard library features
+## Standard library use

-Use of `chrono` should be avoided.
-Use of `thread` and `mutex` is required for any multithreading.
-`std::array` should not be used in place of classical C style arrays.
-Use of `std::vector` is encouraged, but not required.
-The default `malloc` and friends allocator and the `new` allocator should be used, not the ones included in `memory`.
-In fact, `memory` should be ignored unless absolutely necessary.
+libc functions don't have any restrictions, they can be used anywhere.
+STL functions and classes should not be used at all, as they frequently abuse templates creating overly complicated symbols.
+If you need proof of this, just read any of your STL header files and see for yourself.

+For multithreading, because we cannot use `threads` and `mutex`, to prvenet issues regarding the Windows API and pthreads, we will create our own wrappers around them.
+For replacing `std::vector` and `std::string`, we will create our own solution following a similar interface to the STL version.

+Until these versions are created, `std::vector` and `std::string` can be used.

 ## C++11 and later features